Health benefits of Indoor Plants

 Watching them thrive gave me a reason to believe I could thrive too.

 My doctor encouraged this connection with nature.
-Fresh air and plant companionship, he said, could lower stress, improve immunity, and calm neurological symptoms like those in Isaacs’ Syndrome.
+Fresh air and plant companionship, he said, could lower stress, improve immunity, and calm neurological symptoms.
 He was right.

 The act of caring for my plants became my mindfulness ritual.